ncapito/rvajs-genai-presentation/CONTRIBUTING.md

 Complete working code is available in each demo:
 - Review `backend/src/` for reference implementations
-- Check `docs/_archive/` for original presentation materials
+- Check `LEARN.md` files for step-by-step exercises

 ## 🔒 Security